lhcb/second-analysis-steps/simulation.md

 > ## Things to remember {.callout}
 >
-> 1. The detector simulation takes **__by far__** the most time consuming step (it takes minutes).
+> 1. The detector simulation is the **__by far__** most time consuming step (minutes).
 So make sure your generator cuts remove events you cannot possible reconstruct or select later on.
 Additional options are available to increase the speed, please talk to your MC liaisons!
-> 2. The generator cuts are only applied to the signal that was forced to decay to the specific final state. _Any_ other true candidates are not required to pass.
+> 2. The generator cuts are only applied to the signal that was forced to decay to the specific final state. _Any_ other true candidate is not required to pass.
 > 3. The number of generated events refers to the number entering step 4 above, so those passing the generator level cuts. __Not__ the number of events produced by the `ProductionTool` in the first step.

-# Figuring out which option files to use and running it
+# Figuring out which option files to use and how to run Gauss

 Imagine you need to know the option files and software versions used for a simulated sample you have found in the bookkeeping, e.g.
 ```